 It’s vital that all employees know how to spot a phishing email, so they don’t accidentally click a dangerous link or send out information they shouldn’t.
 Learning a few quick tricks on how to spot a suspicious email can save your business a lot of money and time in the future.
 Below, we outline some tips:

-- Be suspicious: First, ask yourself a few questions like, “Was this an email I was expecting?” or “Do I normally do business with this person?”
+• Be suspicious: First, ask yourself a few questions like, “Was this an email I was expecting?” or “Do I normally do business with this person?”
 Sometimes phishing emails are meant to make us panic, claiming things like information has been stolen, and then offering a quick fix.
 Be wary of emails like this, as they’re generally a scam.

-- When in doubt, proofread: Sometimes hackers will miss spelling mistakes and incorrect grammar.
+• When in doubt, proofread: Sometimes hackers will miss spelling mistakes and incorrect grammar.
 Read any communications you receive very carefully, and if you do spot some mistakes, be wary.

-- Check e-mail addresses and links: Some phishing emails will be sent from email addresses you can immediately tell are not legitimate.
+• Check e-mail addresses and links: Some phishing emails will be sent from email addresses you can immediately tell are not legitimate.
 In other cases, you may have to use your mouse to hover over the name of the email sender to see the address it came from.
 If someone claims they are emailing you from a trusted financial institution, but their email address doesn’t end in that institutions name, that could be a red flag.
-It’s also important to hover over any links that are included in the email to make sure the URL matches the one it purports to lead to.
+It’s also important to hover over any links that are included in the email to make sure the URL matches the one it claims to lead to.

-- Be on the lookout for calls to action: In order for a phishing email or phone call to be successful, they need the recipient to take some sort of action, whether that be providing your login credentials, clicking a link, or performing a certain task.
+• Be on the lookout for calls to action: In order for a phishing email or phone call to be successful, they need the recipient to take some sort of action, whether that be providing your login credentials, clicking a link, or performing a certain task.
 Be on the lookout for calls to action.
 Does the email request information from you?
 Does it ask you for your username or password, or want you to login to a website to access something?
 Does it contain links or an attachment you weren’t expecting?
-If it does include any of these requests, use some of the other tips provided to make sure it’s from a legitimate source.
+If it includes any of these requests, use some of the other tips provided to make sure it’s from a legitimate source.

-Help protect your business
+Help protect your business in the event of a phishing attack

 Despite all of your precautions and employee training, sometimes a phishing email or phone call can be successful and lead to a range of problems for your business.
 You may have to deal with financial losses, data leaks, reputational damage with clients and customers, or even legal trouble.